galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/deploying-to-maven.md

     ![Maven deploy screen:](deploy-config.png)<br><br>

     After running the command, a _BUILD SUCCESSFUL_ message is displayed in the _Console_ tab .
-3. Check that the artifacts are available on the the local repository, http://127.0.0.1:8081/#browse/browse:maven.
+3. Check that the artifacts are available on the the local repository.

 ### Next steps